LucDemortier/LucDemortier.github.io/_posts/2016-07-06-RandomForestsWiMLDS.md

 <a name="TechnicalNote"></a>

 ## Technical note
-The Jupyter notebook for this analysis can be found in [my GitHub repository](https://github.com/LucDemortier/RandomForests).
+The Jupyter notebook for this analysis can be found in [my GitHub repository RandomForests](https://github.com/LucDemortier/RandomForests).